leroy-merlin-br/docker-images/README.md

 # Leroy Merlin Brasil - Docker Images

-# Deprecation notice
-THIS REPOSITORY AND IMAGES WILL BE DEPRECATED ON AUGUST 2021.
-THE TEAM WILL KEEP SUPPORTING PHP CUSTOM IMAGES IN DOCKER HUB BUT IN A PRIVATE REPOSITORY.

----
 ## PHP
 ### Supported tags and respective `Dockerfile` links
 -	[`7.4`, `latest` (*php/7.4/Dockerfile*)](https://github.com/leroy-merlin-br/docker-images/blob/master/php/7.4/Dockerfile)